Reform of the Climate Change Act

 This is how the reform of the Climate Change Act proceeds

-- Working group preparing the reform of the Climate Change Act meets every three weeks.
+- Working group preparing the reform of the Climate Change Act concludes its work.

-- The draft government proposal presented and sent out for comments.
+- The draft government proposal is presented and sent out for comments.

 Preparation of the reform